 Address: 17 Keptie Street, Arbroath, Angus, DD11 3AE

 Locavore | Glasgow

-This grocery store sells a wide variety of local organic produce as well as a big selection of organic groceries and household items.
-But Locavore is not just a shop, it’s a social enterprise (farm, cafe, home delivery services, etc.) and all their profits go back into forwarding their aims of building a better local food system.
-They offer a wide selection of items so that people can choose to bypass the supermarket and get most of what they need at fair and affordable prices, so your money goes much further in the local community.
+This grocery carries a wide variety of local organic produce, as well as a big selection of organic groceries and household items.
+But Locavore is not just a shop, it’s a social enterprise (farm, café, home delivery services, etc); all profits go back into building a better local food system.
+By offering a large selection of items so customers can bypass the supermarket and get most of what they need at fair and affordable prices, your money goes much further in the local community.